afollestad/recyclical/README.md

 ## Multiple Item Types

-You can mix different types of items, but need to specify view holders and layouts for them too:
+You can mix different types of items - but you need to specify view holders and layouts for them too:

 ```kotlin
 val items = listOf(